Daytona Spin

 Frequently Asked Questions

 This Daytona Spin review is cautious rather than positive.
-The casino has a large provider list and a reported Anjouan licence, but Casino Guru gives it a 5.5/10 Safety Index, flags unfair terms and lists withdrawal-related complaints.
-That keeps the rating at 2.8/5.
+The casino has a large provider list and a reported Anjouan licence, but Casino Guru gives it a 3.9/10 ("Low") Safety Index, advises players to avoid it, flags unfair terms and lists withdrawal-related complaints with 1,123 black points.
+That keeps the rating at 2.0/5.

 The public Daytona Spin bonus is best treated as 255% up to EUR 1,500 plus 100 free spins across three deposits.
 The main page shows 100% up to EUR 500 plus 50 spins, 55% up to EUR 500 plus 50 spins, then 100% up to EUR 500.
 Live cashier terms should be checked before deposit.